 How does it work?
 The circuit will delay the stopping of the LED’s blink, causing it to look more like the real thing.

 The way to play is very simple; you just press the switch.
 Then, bolt LEDs will flash on-off alternately at high speed.

 And when you release your hand from the switch, the LED will blink slowly.
 Until it stops at one of the LEDs.
 (It may be LED1 or LED2).

 Each time we press the switch, the LED might stop at the same LED or another LED.
 So it is really similar to tossing a coin.

 Simple Coin Toss Game circuit using transistor multivibrator

 Let’s start with a simple circuit first.
-Many people like to use transistors, basic electronics that are timeless.
+Many people like to use transistors because they are basic electronic components that are timeless.
 As a result, we incorporated them into this circuit.
 It can also help you learn the basics of transistor circuits with just 15 components.

 How it works

 This circuit is classified as a Multivibrator circuit.
-It is a simple circuit that most people are familiar with it.
+It is a simple circuit that most people are familiar with.
 The full explanation might make you bored.
 So, I would like to summarize only the important things.

 When we press a switch(S1), both transistors(Q1 and Q2) are biased correctly, and both capacitors(C1 and C3) will alternately charge and discharge.

 Both LEDs will blink according to the transistors’ drive, ON-OFF(Light-Dark) alternately at high speed.

 When we release the switch(S1).

-Some currents remaining in the 220uF-Capacitor, it is discharged to supply bias voltage to the Base of both transistors.
-But this amount of voltage will gradually decrease until it eventually runs out.
+Some current that still remains in the capacitor(C2) will then be discharged to supply the bias current to the base of both transistors.
+But the amount of current discharged will gradually decrease until it eventually runs out.